kvgc153/WebResearcherJS/README.md

 ## Getting Started
-- **Webclipper**: Download the webclipper from the add-on page ([https://addons.mozilla.org/en-US/firefox/addon/webresearcherjs/](https://addons.mozilla.org/en-US/firefox/addon/webresearcherjs/)).
+- **WBJS Sticky Notes**: Download the WBJS Sticky Notes Firefox extension from the add-on page ([https://addons.mozilla.org/en-US/firefox/addon/webresearcherjs/](https://addons.mozilla.org/en-US/firefox/addon/webresearcherjs/)).

-- **Local server**: All the notes taken on the browser using the webclipper will be saved to the server running locally.
+- **Local server**: All the notes taken on the browser using the extension will be saved to a server running locally.
 Requires node and npm.

 ```shell
 git clone https://github.com/kvgc153/WebResearcherJS-extension.git